Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.B.2.2 The provider has formal grievance mechanism that allows employees to raise workplace concerns in a confidential manner.

-To ensure that any breach in decent working conditions is quickly identified, employees should have a formal channel to voice grievances, ensuring a confidential treatment of the information shared.
+To ensure that any breach in ‘decent work conditions’ is quickly identified, employees should have a formal channel to voice grievances, ensuring a confidential treatment of the information shared.

 Scoring guidance